mindsensors/PiStorms/CONTRIBUTING.md

 - Documentation, available [online](http://www.mindsensors.com/reference/PiStorms/html/index.html) and updated each new software release

 ### .gitattributes
-- Marks the www/html/assets folder as documentation so GitHub recognizes this as a primarily Python project, not HTML and Javascript
+- Marks the html and www/html/assets folders as documentation so GitHub recognizes this as a primarily Python project, not HTML and Javascript

 ### .version
 - The version number corresponding with each software release